-These fun-to-make Raspberry Cheesecake Popsicles are a creamy, tart and sweet treat for beating the heat.
-All you need are basic pantry staples!
+So sweet & summery!
+These fun-to-make fruity popsicles are a creamy, tart and sweet treat for beating the heat.
+All you need are basic ingredients!

 Here in Austin, summers are survived by snoozing in the air conditioning, splashing around in swimming pools, and slurping icy cold frozen treats.
 My favorite one to beat the heat with is a fruity, flavorful popsicle.
 Even better when they’re booze-ified!